 According to Dr. Petrossian, the results of preliminary toxicology and drug metabolism studies are also promising.

-Because of its specificity, EndoCyclic’s peptides may have real potential to not only treat existing lesions and reverse the disease, but also prevent its recurrence.
+Because of its specificity, EndoCyclic’s molecules may have real potential to not only treat existing lesions and reverse the disease, but also prevent its recurrence.
 “The compound acts in two ways,” Dr. Burns says, “It prevents the proliferation of lesions and induces apoptosis,” which is a type of programmed cell death normally undergone by cells that have suffered damage that the body can’t repair.
 The drug takes advantage of our natural defenses against immune invaders, signaling to the innate immune system to home to the cells that are set to self-destruct and clearing them from the body.

 What’s also exciting about EndoCyclic’s molecular approach is that they’ve identified several different molecules that could work at different stages of the disease.
 “We’re focusing on one, but we have some others in the pipeline—some that slow and halt growth, some that kill, and some that do both,” Dr. Petrossian explains.
 Due to its slow progress and tendency to recur after surgery over several months, endometriosis is extremely complicated to treat with one surgery.
 But finding ways to keep these lesions from regrowing could be of enormous benefit to patients who have struggled for years with repeated rounds of surgery and recurrence.
 Other work funded by the NICHD at the NIH has propelled the diagnostic side of endometriosis research forward, taking advantage of novel genetic screening tools to look for unique biomarkers specific to endometrial lesions.
 This could one day permit diagnosis on the basis of a simple blood test, rather than a surgical procedure.